Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Workflow Execution in Spatialyze

-From users' view, \oursystem simply filters objects in the \emph{\sWorld} after they call { \tt filter()}.
-Then, they can \emph{observe} the filtered objects afterwards, using one of the observer functions described in \autoref{sec:syntax-world}.
-Internally, \oursystem only performs video processing to detect objects and compute tracks for them {\em as needed} given the workflow.
+From users' view, Spatialyze filters objects in the \emph{\sWorld} after they call { \tt filter()}.
+Then, they can \emph{observe} the filtered objects afterward, using one of the observer functions described in \autoref{sec:syntax-world}.
+Internally, Spatialyze only performs video processing to detect objects and compute tracks for them {\em as needed} given the workflow.
 For example, in line~\ref{line:pred-heading} of \autoref{listing:python-workflow}, the user filters on objects' moving directions.
-Executing this requires computing the trajectory of objects in the given videos to compute their directions.
-Given a \oursyntax workflow, the goal of \oursystem is to understand the users' workflow, recognize and execute the video processing steps that are needed for user's filter predicates, and return the \emph{\cObjects} that satisfy users' filters.
+Executing this requires computing the trajectory of objects in the videos to compute their directions.
+Given an S-Flow workflow, the goal of Spatialyze is to understand the users' workflow, recognize and execute only the video processing operators needed for users' filter predicates, and return \emph{\cObjects} that satisfy the filters.

-In \autoref{sec:ql}, we discuss a high-level interface for \oursystem that allows users to declaratively construct their geospatial video analytic workflows.
+In \autoref{sec:ql}, we discuss a high-level interface for Spatialyze that allows users to construct their geospatial video analytics workflows declaratively.
 Users follow the \emph{build}-\emph{filter}-\emph{observe} pattern without knowing when the actual execution happens.
 Internally, all execution happens {\em when the users observe the world}.
-In this section, we discuss the benefits of deferred execution and how \oursystem generates execution plans for a workflow.
+In this section, we discuss the challenges in designing Spatialyze system and how Spatialyze generates execution plans for a workflow.